Leave of Absence, General & Medical, and Readmission Policy

 Before granting a leave, the dean may discuss with the student his/her written request and specific action plan for the leave.

-Before granting the leave the dean will consult with the student affairs office.
+Before granting the leave the dean will consult with the student experience office.
 Students on student conduct probation will normally not be granted a leave.

 Once a leave is granted, the dean will notify other interested University officials of the decision and the expected date of return.

 There are circumstances (for example, a felony conviction) under which a student's leave, and eligibility to return to the University, may be canceled.

-A student who is granted a leave of absence to deal with medical and/or psychological problems must submit a clinical evaluation to the Student Affairs Office and be approved to return from leave by the Dean of Student Wellbeing.
+A student who is granted a leave of absence to deal with medical and/or psychological problems must submit a clinical evaluation to the Student Experience Office and be approved to return from leave by the Dean of Student Wellbeing.

 Grades for Students leaving School During the Semester: A student who formally leaves school during a semester will be given W grades in those courses in which he/she is registered providing the last date to withdraw from each course, as published in the Academic Calendar, has not passed.
 In those courses where the last day to withdraw has passed, the instructor will record a final (non W) letter grade.
 In case of special circumstances the student's Dean may permit W grades to be recorded for any or all courses after the deadline has passed.